 Honey Improves Ice Cream's Texture

-Unlike some homemade ice creams that are great on day 1 but rock hard and need to soften a bit before serving on day 2, this honey vanilla ice cream was easy to scoop on both days.
+Unlike some homemade ice creams that are great on day 1 but rock hard and need to soften a bit before serving on day 2, this honey vanilla ice cream is always easy to scoop.
 The honey provides two benefits: it adds flavor and enhances texture.
 My only complaint towards this recipe, an old one from Southern Living, is it makes too much for a small family.
 I quartered it and made a little less than a quart.
 If you have a modern ice cream maker and make the full batch, you might want to make all the custard and just process half at a time.

 Honey Vanilla Ice Cream